digitranslab/jumpstart/docs/docs/setup/docker.md

 ### Deployment options

-There are two options to deploy ToolJet using Docker Compose:
+There are two options to deploy JumpStart using Docker Compose:
 1. **With in-built PostgreSQL database (recommended)**.
 This setup uses the official Docker image of PostgreSQL.
 2.   **With external PostgreSQL database**.
 This setup is recommended if you want to use a managed PostgreSQL service such as AWS RDS or Google Cloud SQL.

 Confused about which setup to select?
-Feel free to ask the community via Slack: https://tooljet.com/slack.
+Feel free to ask the community via Slack: https://jumpstart.com/slack.

 <Tabs>